Thomas Cup: Successful national teams

 Despite its small population, Denmark has traditionally been Europe's most potent power in men's badminton and the only non-Asian team to have won the Thomas Cup.
 Being the only European country to have played in the final tie, it had previously finished second eight times, spanning from the first competition in 1949 through the 2006 tournament.

-India nearly reached the final twice in the 1950s.
+India nearly reached the final twice in the 1950s(1952,1955).
 Despite some fine individual players, it has lacked the depth, particularly in doubles, to seriously contend for the cup.
 They finally managed to win the title in 2022.

 The United States, a power in the early days of international badminton (especially in women's competition), finished second to Malaya in 1952 but thereafter steadily fell behind the leading badminton countries.

 Among the other contenders, South Korea has the best record.
 Rising to prominence in the 1980s and especially strong in doubles, it had reached the "final four" seven times before finishing second in 2008 and 2012.
 In Europe, England and Sweden have often joined Denmark in advancing to the final phase of Thomas Cup competition since 1984.
 England, traditionally more successful in women's play than in men's, had its best showing in 1984 with a third-place finish.
 Sweden, whose greatest badminton success spanned from the late 1960s to the mid-1980s, has yet to advance to the semi-finals of Thomas Cup.

-Below is the list of nine nations that have finished in the top two in the Thomas Cup.
+Below is the list of ten nations that have finished in the top four in the Thomas Cup.